 The only drawback is that you’ll receive a .getsocio.com domain rather than the standard .com.

 7. Business Name Generator

 If you’re looking at a bunch of different name generators, you’ll want to check out Business Name Generator.
-You can use the standard generator once you land on the page, or scroll down to find trending and popular generators to play around with.
+You can use the standard generator once you land on the page, or scroll down to find trending and popular generators to try.
 Some examples include a startup name generator, creative business generator, podcast name generator, and photography company name generator.

 Choose the generator you want to use, then type in your keywords and it’ll provide you with catchy online store names to pick from.
 If you find a name you like, you can register it with GoDaddy and start using it immediately.

 Namelix uses artificial intelligence to provide you with catchy online shop names and logo design ideas.
-Enter a keyword or multiple keywords and Namelix will use similar words to generate an online shop name list.
-It’ll also tell you if there is an available domain for sale.
+Enter a keyword or multiple keywords and Namelix will use similar words to generate a list of short, modern business names.
+It’ll also tell you if an associated domain is available for sale.

 Having a great ecommerce business name is crucial to your success as an online entrepreneur.
 As Marty Neumeier writes in The Brand Gap, “The right name can be a brand’s most valuable asset, driving differentiation and speeding acceptance.
 The wrong name can cost millions … in workarounds and lost income over the lifetime of the brand.”

 Here are a few tips on how to find a catchy, memorable name for your store.

 1. Keep it short and simple

 Having a short, snappy online name is great for several reasons: it’s memorable, easy to pronounce, and will fit in the header of your store’s homepage.